 b.
 The TRS is a subset of CAFR consisting of three tenured members of the Faculty.
 No member of a candidate's department will sit on the TRS for consideration of the case.
 FEC, according to its procedures, shall provide an alternate for any of the three whose department is the same as the candidate's.

 c.
 The TRS will have at its disposal all of the materials contained in the original tenure file which were available to ATC, together with the letter referred to in number 1 above.
 No new materials may be added to the original tenure file by the candidate.
-However, the candidate may submit supplemental supporting documentation to the TRS.
+However, the candidate may optionally submit supplemental documentation, in support of their letter/claim(s), to the TRS.
 The TRS will restrict its inquiry to the area or areas of consideration claimed in the candidate's letter to have been problematic.
 The TRS may consult with ATC, members of the candidate's department, the Dean of the Faculty/Vice President for Academic Affairs; the Associate Dean of the Faculty (faculty affairs); and others deemed necessary by the TRS to assess the petition.
 The TRS shall be bound by confidentiality.

 d.
 The TRS will convey its recommendation to the President, the Dean of the Faculty/Vice President for Academic Affairs, ATC, the department Chair or program Director, and the candidate by April 1.
 If the Tenure Review Subcommittee has determined that the case merits reconsideration, the Chair of ATC shall initiate the review by convening the Tenure Appeal Committee (TAC).
 The TAC consists of two members of the ATC (the current and incoming chairs), two members of the TRS (the current and upcoming chairs of CAFR), and three former members of ATC or CAPT from previous years.
 The former members of the ATC or CAPT are identified by the chair of the ATC according to the process for soliciting ATC substitutes when there is a conflict of interest in a tenure case.
 Specifically, former members who do not have a conflict of interest and are not on leave are solicited in order of most recent full-time membership (not substitute membership for a single case) on the ATC/CAPT.